Inclusion Finland KVTL

 Our member associations also include national associations for rare intellectual disability groups, and the We For Ourselves association, which is organized by the intellectually disabled themselves.
 We For Ourselves is an active movement of the intellectually disabled, consisting of over 1,000 members.
 The association is organized as an independent member association in Inclusion Finland.

 We are a member of Inclusion Europe and Inclusion International.
-We are also a member of EURORDIS and an accredited national partner in Finland for Best Buddies International, and we are also included in the European ERN-Inthaca knowledge network for rare diseases.
+We are also a member of EURORDIS and we are also included in the European ERN-Inthaca knowledge network for rare diseases.

 We have established two leading service producers that provide services for the disabled in Finland: the Service Foundation for People with an Intellectual Disability, and the Aspa Foundation.